 Contrec offer a wide range of steam flow computers to suit your application.
 Steam can be used directly in sterilisation and humidification, or indirectly as a medium for process and space heating, to which it is ideally suited due to its controllability.
 Food processing, beverage production and brewing all use steam, as do many pharmaceutical and petrochemical processes.

 One of its major advantages is its use as a heat transfer medium since a large amount of heat is released when it condenses into water, with very little steam required to carry a large amount of energy.
 It is also safe, non-toxic and non-flammable, as well as 100% recyclable.
 However to fully reap the benefits of this recyclable medium measurement is essential.
 In many countries, governments are offering tax incentives to companies who are embracing the environmental savings that can be delivered by installing accurate steam measurement systems.

 In addition, as an energy medium the measurement of steam is in fact the measurement of the flow of energy.
 It can be used to calculate the energy use in a facility, which can in turn make it easier to identify opportunities to reduce costs and carbon emissions.
 However, steam is difficult to measure accurately as it is sensitive to changes in temperature and pressure, which change its composition, creating different types of steam.
 There are three categories of steam: wet, saturated and superheated.

-Contrec have a wide range of flow instruments available for steam measurement applications, to see our full range click here.
+Contrec have a wide range of steam computers available for steam measurement applications, to see our full range click here.